AdobeDocs/cja-apis/src/pages/endpoints/reporting/index.md

 - Stitched at the person level via AEP Identity Service
 - Enriched with lookup and profile datasets (e.g., CRM attributes, account data)

-## Multi-column report sorting
+## Multi-column sorting

 Reporting API requests allow you to sort multiple columns of both dimensions and metrics.
 You can also mix dimensions and metrics in the same sort definition, or sort array.
 Each sort object is referenced by `componentType` and `columnId`.
 For the `ascending` parameter, specify a boolean `true` to sort by ascending values and `false` to sort by descending values.
-The example request fragment below shows two dimensions-- one to be sorted in ascending order and another to be sorted in descending order.
+The example request fragment below shows two dimensions--one to be sorted in ascending order and another to be sorted in descending order.

 ```json